• Skip to primary navigation

 2. On the extra large parchment lined baking tray, arrange the frozen dough roll pieces about 1" apart on the pan into a wreath shape.

 3. Let the dough rise for about 3 hours, in a warm place in your kitchen.
 If you want to let it rise slowly overnight, cover with clear wrap and leave in the refrigerator overnight.
 Make sure your large baking tray fits in the fridge first!
-The dough will double in size in about 2-3 hours on the counter or overnight in the fridge.
+The dough will double in size in about 2-3 hours on the counter or overnight in the fridge in about 3-5 hours.

 4. When you are ready to bake, brush each dough piece with melted butter.
 This helps the toppings stick, adds great flavor, and helps them bake to a golden brown.